Redwood City, CA, Digital Dentist

 A High-Tech Dental Exam Makes a Difference

-Dr. Fong's commitment to patients extends into his investment in state-of-the-art equipment used at his Redwood City office.
+Dr. Fong's commitment to patients extends into his investment in state-of-the-art equipment used at his Redwood City, CA, office.
 Patients of Advanced Dentistry will benefit from high-tech tools including:

 LED Lighting and Magnification Tools – Dr. Fong’s quality dental care begins with a thorough examination at his Redwood City office.
 The operatories are equipped with LED lights to provide a brighter, more efficient lighting system to conduct oral examinations.
 Dr. Fong’s attention to detail continues with powerful 6x’s magnifying glasses (high-powered loupes) and an in-office 24x’s magnifying microscope to give him the ability to detect problems that would otherwise go unnoticed.
 The increased magnification improves diagnosis and treatment accuracy.

 Electric Hand Pieces - Dr. Fong recognizes that even the most basic procedures improve when using powerful electric hand pieces.
 These tools are quieter than traditional tools and vibrate less for a more quality patient experience and end result.
 Less vibration and faster torc increases accuracy for better fitting restorations.